 NC Cancer Hospital Legal Services

 UNC Cancer Care patients and caregivers get free help with powers of attorney and living wills.
-The service is provided on a monthly basis at the Patient & Family Resource Center.
-Call (984) 974-8100 for dates and times.
+Call the Patient & Family Resource Center, (984) 974-8100 for more information.

 Patient Legal Handbook